Furniture

 The three directions of style development

 The style developed in 3 main directions: Gothic, Rococo and Chinese.
 Chippendale is basically a harmonious blend of all the elements present in the 3 styles.
-Each of the 3 directions has its defining elements by which it is characterised.
+Each of the 3 directions has its defining elements that characterize it.

-Chippendale Gothic is characterized by S-shaped arches and ogives, which are found on the backs of chairs, fronts and frames of the glazed parts of bookcases and cabinets.
+Chippendale Gothic is characterized by the S-shaped arches and ogees found on the backs of chairs, fronts and frames of the glazed parts of bookcases and cupboards.

 Gothic 2

 Chippendale Rococo developed as a reaction to the massiveness of the Baroque style in the first half of the 18th century.
-It originally appeared in France and was very precious and busy but Chippendale further tempered this style.
-Characteristic of the style are chairs with wide seats and Cupid's bow backs with ribbons, frames and console tables with curved gilt lines.
+It originally appeared in France and was very precious and busy but Chippendale tempered the style.
+Characteristic of the style are the chairs with their wide seats and Cupid's bow-shaped backs, ribbons, frames and console-type side tables with curved gilt lines.

 corpsdecor.pro

-Chinese Chippendale has influences from Chinese culture.
-It can be recognised by the wood-embroidered, openwork elements on the window frames of the cupboards, on the poles and shelves and by the pagoda-shaped fronts of the cupboards.
+Chinese Chippendale is influenced by Chinese culture.
+It is recognizable by the openwork wood embroidery on the window frames of the wardrobes, on the poles and shelves, and by the pagoda-shaped fronts of the wardrobes.

 Chinese 3

-Collectors can still find original pieces produced by Chippendale in his factory, as well as many copies of the designs in the book, made by furniture makers of the same period.
+Collectors can still find original pieces produced by Chippendale in his factory, as well as many copies of the book's designs, made by furniture makers of the same period.

-You may also be interested in reading about the Art Nouveau, Rococo, Neogotic, Baroque or Biedermeier.
+You might also be interested to read about styles Art Nouveau, Rococo, Neogotic, Baroque or Biedermeier.

 About the author